Page last updated 09/09/2017

 Note: team check-in will be at individual competition locations.

 The 2017 Competition Schedule, including starting times for long-term and spontaneous performances can be found here.
-Please plan on being on campus at least one half hour before your earliest time.
+[2018 Schedule will be published in March] Please plan on being on campus at least one half hour before your earliest time.

 Long-Term Problem Locations